HttpAnimation/FYC-Rewrite-V2/README.md

 ### Streaming/Hosting - Information

+Hosting the FYC makes it way more secure and private what you are doing online all you need a unix pc or a server a recommand light wight server is [Fedora server](https://fedoraproject.org/server/) no one but on your network can see what you use the site for for eg. mods/repos.

 ### Streaming/Forking - Running
 Follow these steps to run a live fork of FYC using GitHub: